sergbash1991/SalesDashboard/README.md

-# 📊 Interactive Sales Dashboard with Dash and PostgreSQL
+# 📊 Sales Analytics Dashboard Web App

 This project is an interactive web-based sales analytics dashboard built using **Dash** (Plotly), **Pandas**, **PostgreSQL**, and **Leaflet** for map visualizations.